WebOfTrust/keri/docs/Q-and-A-Security.md

 ## **Q: Could you give an example of solely a cryptographically verifiable inception statement

-This is a basic self certifyin identifier (`SCI`).
+This is a basic self certifying identifier (`SCI`).
 The identifier itself is derived from a public key that is in the identifier.
 Nothing is connecting that binding of the identifier to the inception statement.
 Someone could create an different inception statement with other fields, the only thing that need to be the same is the key list.
 Everything else in the inception statement could be different.\
 So that means the only way to know which inception statement is the right one is duplicity detection.
-So `First seen`  becomes the only means you have to check which inception steatement is the authortiative for that identifier, in case you need an inception statement.
+So `First seen`  becomes the only means you have to check which inception statement is the authoritative for that identifier, in case you need an inception statement.

 ## **Q: Could you give an example of strongly binding the inception statement to the identifier

 This a self-addressing self-certifying identifier (`SASCI`) In this case the identifier itself is derived from the inception statement.
 Now there can only be one inception statement for this identifier.
 If you'd change just a single bit, other than the identifier field itself, and it's *different* identifier.
-You can't have duplicitious inception statements.
+You can't have duplicitous inception statements.
 It's not possible.
 It locks down at least the  inception part and that help in duplicity detection.
 There can only be one inception statement to start a duplicity log with.
 From that point on you can have duplicitous next events, but not before.
 But it still means the effort it takes has to engage in CreatING duplicity, becomes much harder because for example if you include witnesses in the inception statement then any duplicitous event has to publish through the witnesses, and that adds a barrier.
 Basically it locks down at least the inception part, You can't change it.\
 In some cases it would be useful to be able to strongly bind the inception statement to the identifier and not merely rely on a cryptographically verifiable inception statement for the associated identifier.

 ## **Q: Why ever go for a basic self-certifying identifier (`SCI`) when KERI offers self addressing SCI (`SASCI`) with a better security guarantee?